Jakedasupersnake/python-1/README.md

-# python-1
+# python-0
-Super cool python-1
+skilstak is a bossssssssssss